-If a fish's systems are continually weakened, or the bacteria is too plentiful, your fish will not recover without treatment.
+If a fish's immune systems are continually weakened, or the bacteria are too plentiful, your fish will not recover without treatment.

 Once a suitable antibiotic has been identified, your veterinarian will determine the best treatment method.
-Depending on the size, status and total number of fish affected, the drug may be given as a bath, in food, or directly injected into the fish.
+Depending on the size, status, and total number of fish affected, the drug may be given as a bath, in food, or directly injected into the fish.